PancakeLegend/Keyboards/README.md

 # Keyboards

-Goto the Wiki for the [keyboard and USB cable assembly guides](https://github.com/PancakeLegend/Keyboards/wiki)
+Head on over to the Wiki for the [keyboard and USB cable assembly guides](https://github.com/PancakeLegend/Keyboards/wiki)